The MSA Office will be CLOSED December 21st – 26th and Friday December 30th.

 U-11-U12 – Majority of your games will be played on Saturday.
 Games could be played in McKinney or Allen.

 U13 and Up – games could be played any day of the week.
 Games can be played in Frisco, Allen, or McKinney.

 If games are cancelled due to bad weather or bad field conditions, the homepage of our website is updated with our field conditions.

-Plano and Allen fields may also be checked via their soccer association websites.
+Frisco, and Allen fields may also be checked via their soccer association websites.

 In the case of a rain out, games will be rescheduled for a Sunday or weekday evening in the future.
 The schedules will be updated on the MSA website as soon as possible.
 Our site is updated daily and it is your responsibility to check when in doubt.

 **If the website is not updated, all fields are open and you should proceed to the fields.
 Please note; it is possible that games could be called off at the field in the event of inclement weather.

 Jewelry cannot be worn by players during games except for medical or religious purposes – in this case they must be taped to the body.
 Earrings, necklaces and bracelets must be removed.
 Band-Aids/tape cannot be placed over newly pierced ears during games.
 Every parent signs a jewelry waiver during registration acknowledging this policy.

 All Players must provide their own equipment.
 Practice days, times, and locations are set by the coach of your team.
 MSA does not regulate when or where your team practices.
 Since we do try to place the players on a team close to home, we often hope you are able to practice close to home.
 Any conflicts on practices should be resolved with your coach.
 You must purchase shin guards and the appropriate size soccer ball prior to your child’s first practice .
 It is MANDATORY that shin guards be worn at all games and practices.
 Soccer cleats are optional; baseball cleats with a toe-cleat or metal-cleats are NOT allowed.

 U8 & Under will receive participation medals at the end of the season.